icopy-site/awesome/docs/awesome/free-for-dev.md

 ## Security and PKI

   * [alienvault.com](https://www.alienvault.com/open-threat-exchange/reputation-monitor) — Uncovers compromised systems in your network
+  * [atomist.com](https://atomist.com/) — A quicker and more convenient way to automate a variety of development tasks.
+Now in beta.
   * [auth0.com](https://auth0.com/) — Hosted free for development SSO.
 Up to 2 social identity providers for closed-source projects.
   * [Authress](https://authress.io/) — Authentication login and access control, unlimited identity providers for any project.
 Facebook, Google, Twitter and more.
 First 1000 API calls are free.
   * [bitninja.io](https://bitninja.io/) — Botnet protection through a blacklist, free plan only reports limited information on each attack